The Dehn twist coefficient for big and small mapping class groups: Tameness and irrational rotation behavior of the wagon wheel map

 \section{Tameness and irrational rotation behavior of the wagon wheel map}

 As discussed in the introduction, we believe the wagon wheel map to be the first instance of irrational rotation behavior beyond the construction of an irrational rotation based on Denjoy's examples.
 In this section we make this precise.
-We note that, opposite to the construction in Theorem~\ref{thm:allofR}, here we will work with surfaces that do not have boundary.
-This choice is made only so that we can directly work with the setup for big mapping class groups from \cite{BFT}.
+We note that in this section we restrict to surfaces that do not have boundary.
+This choice is made so that we can directly work with the setup for big mapping class groups from~\cite{BFT}.

 We first show that wagon wheel maps and variants thereof are tame (in the sense of~\cite{BFT}); see Proposition~\ref{prop:wagonwheelistame}.
 A self-diffeomorphism $f\colon \Sigma\to \Sigma$ is said to be \emph{tame}, if for all homotopy classes of closed curves $\alpha$ and $\beta$ in $\Sigma$ there exists a constant $C(\alpha,\beta)$ such that the geometric intersection number of $f^n(\alpha)$ and $\beta$ is less than $C(\alpha,\beta)$ for all $n\in\N$~\cite[Lemma~4.1]{BFT}.
 For context, we note that ~\cite{BFT} suggest studying tame maps as an interesting subclass of big mapping class groups on which there is hope to have a Nielsen-Thurston type classification.
 In fact, the authors of~\cite{BFT} propose as a conjecture that all tame maps ought to be made up of pieces that are translations, periodic maps or maps that have irrational rotation behavior~\cite[Conjecture~B]{BFT}.
 The term ``irrational rotation behavior'' is defined by example: namely, by considering maps that arise by extending a Denjoy homeomorphism of the circle with irrational rotation number and an invariant Cantor set to a surface of infinite type.
 In fact, the authors show that if maps are what they call extra tame, then they are made up of translations and periodic maps~\cite[Theorem~A]{BFT}.